-At Thomson Reuters, I have worked on integrating new data feeds with an existing database of corporate information.
+At Thomson Reuters, I worked on integrating new data feeds with an existing database of corporate information.
 Much of this work involved talking to the business side of the company, as well as the outside feed partner, and making sure that the solution I was building would satisfy our business requirements.

-I have also worked on a number of infrastructure projects.
+I also worked on a number of infrastructure projects.
 I worked on adding support for new processor architectures to our build system, building a mechanism for managing our Perl module installations, and adding support for handling Unicode data to our code base.
 This work required coordination with developers in different groups, as well as gaining an understanding of business requirements for internationalization.